 A child shall be domiciled within the Zachary Community School District in order to attend a Zachary Community School.
-In order to establish domicile in the Zachary Community School District a parent or legal custodian must present sufficient information which supports both that the parent, legal custodian, or caregiver is actually domiciled within the Zachary Community School District and confirm that the child under his or her care, custody, and/or control is actually domiciled with that parent or legal guardian.
+A parent or legal custodian must present sufficient information which supports both that the parent, legal custodian, or caregiver is domiciled within the Zachary Community School District and confirm that the child is under his or her care, custody, and/or control is domiciled with that parent or legal guardian.

 1. All students have the right to attend school until graduation, provided they are not expelled because of their conduct.

 2. Students may be excused for whole or partial day absences for the following reasons:

 b. serious illness in the student’s immediate family;

 d. recognized religious holidays of the student’s own faith; or

 3. Students granted excused absences for the above reasons shall be allowed to make up any school work which was missed.

 1. Students are expected to be in attendance every school day scheduled by the Zachary Community School Board.
 The only acceptable reasons for being absent from school are listed in item A-2 above.
 In order for students to make up work missed due to one of these reasons, written statements from a parent, legal guardian or physician stating reasons for absences shall be given to proper school personnel within five (5) school days after the student returns to school.
 After five (5) school days, the absence will have to be excused by the Director of School and Home Relations.

 2. Students shall request makeup work for days missed due to temporarily excused absences or extenuating circumstances.

 3. Since tardies are related to a student’s attendance in school, they will be addressed by the school’s recommended tardy plan.